 G Plants Listed by dragonforce Ransomware Group

 On April 4, 2026, G Plants Ltd appeared on the leak site of the dragonforce ransomware group.
-The company, which sells gardening products, seasonal plants, lawn care solutions, and white-label services to retailers across the UK and beyond, had internal files exfiltrated following a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier, or employee whose details appear in those files could now face increased risk of identity theft and doxxing.
+The company, which sells gardening products, seasonal plants, lawn care solutions, and white-label services to retailers across the UK and beyond, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier, or employee whose details appear in those files could now face increased risk of identity theft and doxxing.

 Public reporting indicates that dragonforce listed G Plants Ltd on its leak site on April 4, 2026.
 The data consists of internal files exfiltrated during a ransomware incident.
 No precise victim count has been published, and the precise systems compromised have not been detailed in available reporting.
 The company specializes in innovative gardening kits, seed planters, eco-friendly products, and brand management services for both small retailers and large chains.